Meeds-io/meeds/plf-packaging-resources/src/main/resources/README.txt

 When eXo Platform server is already started and you would like to install acme add-on, you need to follow the steps below:
 * Stop eXo Platform server
 * Install acme add-on with the addon script
-* Set the variable "acme.portalConfig.metadata.override" as true.
+* Set the variable "exo.acme.portalConfig.metadata.override" as true.
 This can be done by one of the two ways:
-** Use configuration.properties:
+** Use exo.properties:
-  In this file, you uncomment the line of this parameter ** Use customization configuration script:
+   In this file, you uncomment the line of this parameter and set the value to "true".
+** Use customization configuration script:
    When you use the sample configuration script provided inside eXo Platform 4.1, you can uncomment this variable in the script.
    Please refer to "Customizing environment variables in Tomcat" or "Installing JBoss EAP" in Platform 4.1 Administration guide for more details of these scripts.
 * Restart eXo Platform server.
 * Stop eXo Platform server.
-* Set the variable "acme.portalConfig.metadata.override" as false or comment again the corresponding line of this variable.
+* Set the variable "exo.acme.portalConfig.metadata.override" as false or comment again the corresponding line of this variable.
 * Start eXo Platform server again to continue using it.

 ----------------------------------------------------------------